xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 was ripe to turn into war at any moment.

-The trigger, however, was Gavrilo Princip and the death of Archduke Franz Ferdinand on [June 28th, 1914]{.ul} in Sarajevo.
+The trigger, however, was Gavrilo Princip and the death of Archduke Franz Ferdinand on June 28th, 1914 in Sarajevo.
 It was the perfect pretext.
-Still, it wouldn't have been an adequate excuse had the previous tensions not been apparent to Europe before, as the killing of archdukes and important figures was quite widespread at the time: in [1898]{.ul}, Empress Elizabeth of Austria was shot, and so was, in [1900]{.ul}, Umberto I of Italy, and so on.
+Still, it wouldn't have been an adequate excuse had the previous tensions not been apparent to Europe before, as the killing of archdukes and important figures was quite widespread at the time: in 1898, Empress Elizabeth of Austria was shot, and so was, in 1900, Umberto I of Italy, and so on.
 The Empress of Austria had been murdered by an Italian, but still Austria hadn't declared war on Italy.
 Gavrilo Princip wasn't even a Serbian subject, but rather a subject to Vienna itself.
 There could have been diplomatic solutions if